oskarva/imbalance-market-price-prediction-thesis/README.md

 ## Problem Domain

 The Norwegian Imbalance Energy Market handles real-time discrepancies between electricity supply and demand using activation prices for manual frequency restoration reserves (mFRR).
 These prices are settled in the mFRR energy activation market based on a marginal pricing principle and come in upward (power deficit) and downward (power surplus) variants.
-Approximately one-third of activation prices equal the day-ahead spot price, but the remainder can deviate significantly, posing forecasting challenges.
+A significant amount of the activation prices equal the day-ahead spot price, but the remainder can deviate significantly, posing forecasting challenges.

 Key characteristics:
 - Five price zones: NO1, NO2, NO3, NO4, NO5.